fuzzylogicxx/fuzzylogic/posts/async-await.md

     try {
       const newItems = await this.fetchItems(fetchURL);
       // If we’re here, we know our promise fulfilled.
+      // We might add some other `await` (because async/await is useful for this kind of sequencing), or just…
       // Render our new HTML items into the DOM. this.renderItems(newItems);
     } catch (err) {